FudaWiki/fudawiki-files/hanafuda/video-games/web/boardgamearena.md

 * [Roppyakken](https://boardgamearena.com/gamepanel?game=roppyakken), developed by ufm.
 (Fuda Wiki article: [Roppyakken](/en/hanafuda/games/roppyakken))
 * [Seotda](https://boardgamearena.com/gamepanel?game=seotda), developed by ufm.
 (Fuda Wiki article: [Seotda](/en/hanafuda/games/seotda))

 Each includes an interactive tutorial, which is also playable for non-members.
 An account is needed to play a game.
+Both real-time and asynchronous ("turn-based") play are supported.

 ## Monetization
 The service has no ads.
 There are Premium subscriptions available that come with various perks.
 Some games have some restrictions for non-Premium members (always requiring at least one Premium member to take part in each match), but this is not the case for any hanafuda game.